LidkeLab/LidkeLab.github.io/_pages/Courses/BiophysicsFall2024.md

 The modules listed below have attributes indicated by:
 <span style="color: green;">Appropriate for all undergraduates and graduate students</span>
-<span style="color: blue;">Appropriate for upper division physics majors and graduate students</span>
+<span style="color: blue;">Appropriate for upper division physics majors and all graduate students</span>
 -X counts as X modules
 (L) laboratory component
-^ Available as starting module in Fall 2017.
+^ Available in Fall 2024.
 Contact instructor if you had planned to start with other modules.
-\* May not be available in Fall 2017.
+\* May not be available in Fall 2024.
 Contact instructor if you plan to take this module.

 This section will be periodically updated to provide more details about the modules.